CDOTISW/cdotisw.github.io/README.md

 *Demo*

-## How can embedded HTML improve our product and tell stories more effectively?
+## How embedded HTML can improve our product and tell stories more effectively:

 ### 1. Interactive Imagery Sliders